 Technical services, professional, and scientific industries make up 17% of the employed population in Boca Raton, with management occupations within these industries making up 23% of the total percentage of employed citizens.
 According to Office Team, the most common occupational injuries in these industries include:

-Slip, trips and falls – Slips, trips, and falls are not only the most common workplace injury, but they also have the highest potential for serious injury.
+Slip, trips and falls – Slip and fall accidents are not only the most common workplace injury, but they also have the highest potential for serious injury.
 Straightforward measures can often decrease the risk of these occurring, such as immediately cleaning any spillage, setting up caution cones and mats at your office entryway for employees to wipe their shoes.

 Muscle strains – Back and neck strains, in particular, are all too frequently sustained while working.
 These injuries can be avoided by regularly repositioning yourself, and stretching every hour or so to loosen up muscles.